LAW5201 Commercial Law

 On completion of this course students will be able to:

 - demonstrate an understanding of the Australian legal system particularly as it relates to the application of the principles of precedent, statutory interpretation and dispute resolution

 - demonstrate introductory level critical legal thinking skills

 - explain, interpret, illustrate and assess the role and application of the criminal law, torts, the law of contract, and the law of agency

-- provide appropriate illustrations of the principles of law dealt with in this course and the ability to apply those principles to actual scenarios in order to determine the likely outcomes to the issues raised.
+- provide appropriate illustrations of the principles of law dealt with in this course and the ability to apply those principles to legal, business and social issues.

 |1.||Introduction to the Australian legal system including sources of law; constitutional framework and hierarchy of courts||14.00|

 Principles of legal liability

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2013&sem=01&subject1=LAW5201)